-A person can treat sinus pressure with medication, but plenty of home remedies may also help to ease symptoms and speed up recovery.
+A person can treat sinus pressure with medication, but home remedies such as steam inhalation and saline irrigation may also help ease symptoms and speed recovery.

-The sinuses are lined with a type of skin called mucous membrane.
+A type of skin called mucous membrane lines the sinuses.
 This membrane protects the body by producing mucus, which catches dirt and other particles that might otherwise cause illness.

 The lining of the sinuses can swell if a person has an allergic reaction or infection.
 Swelling may lead to a feeling of pressure around the nose, cheeks, and above the eyes.
 These areas of the face may feel painful or tender.